karenying/blog.karenying.com/content/posts/2020-10-24--v2-0-stable-release.md

 I will continue to write about web dev/visual design.
 If you have any ideas for me to write about, or any feedback on my existing posts, please [email me](mailto:karenying7@gmail.com)!
 I would love to hear from you.

-A subscriber email list _might_ be in the works -- stay tuned if you like what you see.
+A subscriber email list _might_ be in the works -- stay tuned if you like what you’ve read.

 ## Acknowledgments

 I would like to thank Steven Chien, Reilly Bova, and Ali Alobaidi for being my biggest fans.
-I value your opinions so much and I know I'm really annoying when it comes to blogging :')
+I value your opinions so much and I know I’m really annoying when it comes to blogging :')

 I also want to shoutout Victor Zhou for always being a blogging inspiration.
 His [blog](https://victorzhou.com/) is pretty great and you should definitely check it out!